 We have happy hour once a month.
 Happy hour's lovely.
 There's white wine, red wine, and beer and nibbles ... there was a lot of people there last time and it was going nowhere ... so I started off by saying let's go around and asking everybody what they did in a job, their work so we went around and that and it started off a big conversation.
 Then people said, "When did you meet your husband" and "How did you meet your husband?" ... and it was a lovely hour and a half just talking to people and getting to know them.
 I love things like that ... learning about what people did.
 People's lives are fascinating.
-Female, 86, Residential aged care often alone or received less visitors.
+Female, 86, Residential aged care

+One interviewee described a sense of purpose she derived from approaching residents who were often alone or received less visitors.
 She expressed a genuine interest in learning more about other people and encouraging them to share their stories with her.